An excessively massive thick disc of the enormous edge-on lenticular galaxy NGC7572: Summary

-Our photometric analysis of DECaLS-g images demonstrates that: \begin{itemize} \item We need at least two components to describe the vertical structure of the disc in \N7572; \item Both disc components exhibit flaring. {The scale-height of the thin disc in the inner part is $z_t=1.5\pm0.1$~kpc and it grows to $\sim3$~arcsec in the outer regions.
-The scale-height of the thick component grows from $z_T=6.0\pm0.2$~kpc by a factor of two.} \item The scale-lengths of the thin and thick components are almost identical ($h_t = 5.4\pm0.2$~kpc and $h_T = 5.6\pm0.5$~kpc); \item The thick disc contribution to the disc brightness changes from 30~per~cent to 90~per~cent moving from the mid-plane to $|z|=4$~kpc above it and it only slightly changes with the radius; \item We found some excess flux noticeable at $|z| > 15$~arcsec, not described by the former two components, which can be either (i) the effect of the line-of-sight integration of the light from two not exactly sech$^2$--like flaring components or (ii) an additional third disc component. \end{itemize}
+Our photometric analysis of DECaLS-$g$ images demonstrates that: \begin{itemize} \item We need at least two components to describe the vertical structure of the disc in \N7572; \item Both disc components exhibit flaring.
+The scaleheight of the thin disc in the inner part is $z_t=1.5\pm0.1$~kpc and it grows to $\sim2$~kpc in the outer regions.
+The scaleheight of the thick component grows from $z_T=6.0\pm0.2$~kpc by a factor of two; \item The scalelengths of the thin and thick components are almost identical ($h_t = 5.4\pm0.1$~kpc and $h_T = 5.6\pm0.3$~kpc); \item The thick disc contribution to the disc brightness changes from 30~per~cent to 90~per~cent moving from the mid-plane to $|z|=4$~kpc above it and it only slightly changes with the radius; \item We found some excess flux noticeable at $|z| > 15$~arcsec, not described by the former two components, which can be either (i) the sign of the formation process of a thick disc through minor mergers or (ii) the effect of the line-of-sight integration of the light from two not exactly sech$^2$--like flaring components or (iii) an additional third disc component. \end{itemize}

 We analysed deep spectroscopic long-slit observations collected with the Russian 6-m BTA telescope.
 We obtained spectra at two positions, the major axis (mid-plane) and the region parallel to the major axis offset by 5~arcsec ($\approx4.0$~kpc) above the mid-plane.
 We do not see statistically significant radial gradients of the stellar population properties (age, [Fe/H], [Mg/Fe]).
 The thick disc has an older and dynamically hotter stellar population than the thin disc, the $\alpha$-element abundances [Mg/Fe] correspond to $+0.15$ and $+0.3$~dex for the thin and thick components respectively.
 The non-parametric stellar LOSVD along the mid-plane shows that the thick disc rotates 200~\kms\ slower than the thin disc.
-Despite significant differences in mass, scale-lengths and kinematics, mean ages and metallicities of the disc components are close to those for ``ordinary'' giant early-type disc galaxies: $T_{{\rm SSP},t} = 5\dots8$~Gyr and $T_{{\rm SSP},T}=10\dots13$~Gyr, [Fe/H]$_{{\rm SSP},t}=0.0$~dex and [Fe/H]$_{{\rm SSP},T}=-0.0$~dex for the thin and thick components respectively.
+Despite significant differences in mass, scalelengths and kinematics, mean ages and metallicities of the disc components are close to those for ``ordinary'' giant early-type disc galaxies: $T_{{\rm SSP},t} = 5\dots8$~Gyr and $T_{{\rm SSP},T}=10\dots13$~Gyr, [Fe/H]$_{{\rm SSP},t}=0.0$~dex and [Fe/H]$_{{\rm SSP},T}=-0.1$~dex for the thin and thick components respectively.